 Milky Way photo shows 84 million stars

-Astronomers have used a giant dust-busting telescope in Chile to zoom in on the heart of our Milky Way galaxy and capture more than 84 million stars.
-The international team used Europe’s VISTA survey telescope to produce an incredibly detailed mosaic formed from thousands of separate images and made up of nearly nine billion pixels.
+A giant dust-busting astronomical telescope in Chile has zoomed in on the heart of our Milky Way galaxy and captured more than 84 million stars.
+An international team used Europe’s VISTA survey telescope to produce an incredibly detailed mosaic formed from thousands of separate images and made up of nearly nine billion pixels.

 VISTA’s camera is especially sensitive to the warmth of infrared light which allowed it to record many stars that would normally be hidden behind vast clouds of dust and so invisible in optical light.